Tiered Anonymity on Social-Media Platforms as a Countermeasure against Deepfakes and LLM-Driven Mass Misinformation

 We employ \emph{friction} -- any deliberate cost or delay imposed on posting or sharing -- as a design principle.
 This has been shown to reduce misinformation and abusive speech by prompting deliberation.
 Empirical studies of social media and respective industry roll-outs of ``read-before-retweet'' or ``reconsider reply'' prompts demonstratively cut harmful interactions, meanwhile friction was shown to significantly improve the average quality of posts~\cite{hatmaker2020readprompt,vincent2020readprompt,jahn2023frictioninterventionscurbspread}.
 A tiered anonymity regime institutionalizes friction proportionally: identity verification and fact-checking occur only when content exceeds influence thresholds, preserving low-stakes spontaneity while dampening high-stakes manipulation.

 We ground our proposal in using empirical evidence from Reddit's community moderation approach.
 Volunteer moderators already converge on proportional governance: as subreddit traffic grows, moderators introduce karma\footnote{In Reddit's context, this denotes an aggregate reputation metric equal to the net difference between positive and negative votes that a user's submissions and comments receive.
-It thus functions as a quantifiable proxy for community trust and is frequently employed as an eligibility threshold for posting or moderation privileges.} minimums, manual reviews, or identity checks before posts appear~\cite{Kiene_2016,10.1145/3686920,Fiesler_Jiang_McCann_Frye_Brubaker_2018}.
+It thus functions as a quantifiable proxy for community trust and is frequently employed as an eligibility threshold for posting or moderation privileges} minimums, manual reviews, or identity checks before posts appear~\cite{Kiene_2016,10.1145/3686920,Fiesler_Jiang_McCann_Frye_Brubaker_2018}.
+This means baseline pseudonymity for ordinary users is largely preserved despite stricter rules for influential posts.
 These organic practices demonstrate operational feasibility and indicate latent demand for tiered accountability that transcends any single platform architecture.